Lawyers and Time Loss Money

 - A lawyer must not pay funds from the trust account until the funds have cleared the banking process and have been collected.
 RPC 1.15A (h)(7)

-Workers Compensation Law Offices Use Legal Assistants
+Workers’ Compensation Law Offices Use Legal Assistants

 Time Loss Checks Are Sometimes Late

 You are probably reading this because you have had problems with your time loss checks.
-There is no way I know what your concerns are, nor can I advise you what to do.
-You need to talk to your lawyer about your time loss concerns.
-I will mention how the time loss process works, some common problems, and some possible solutions.
+We cannot know what your concerns are, nor can we advise you on what to do.
+You need to talk to your lawyers about your time loss concerns.

 PROBLEM #1: L&I or the self-insured didn’t send it to the law office, or if they did send they didn’t send it on time.